canadaprogrammer/edx-first-ios-app/README.md

    - When the Scene moves into the background from the foreground
 6. sceneDidDisconnect()
    - When the Scene is finished/closed/terminated

+### Playgrounds: An App's life cycle

+1. Create a new project
+2. Add `print("We are: [function_name]")` to each function on AppDelegate.swift, SceneDelegate.swift, and ViewController.swift
+3. Click `Show the debug area` on the bottom of the editor
+4. Launch the application
+5. You can see the progress on the debug area
+   1. didFinishLaunchingWithOptions
+   2. configurationForConnecting
+   3. willConnectTo
+   4. viewDidLoad()
+   5. sceneWillEnterForeground
+   6. sceneDidBecomeActive
+6. On the simulator, swipe up the app from the bottom
+   1. On the debug area, you can see `sceneWillResignActive`
+7. On the simulator, click the app
+   1. On the debug area, `sceneDidBecomeActive`
+8. On the simulator, swipe up the app from the bottom and click background
+   1. On the debug area
+      1. `sceneWilResignActive`
+      2. `sceneDidEnterBackground`
+9. On the simulator, click the app
+   1. On the debug area
+      1. `sceneWillEnterForeground`
+      2. `sceneDidBecomeActive`
+10. On the simulator, swipe up the app and then swipe up the app to terminate
+    1. On the debug area
+       1. `sceneWillResignActive`
+       2. `sceneDidDisconnect`
+       3. `didDiscardSceneSessions`

 ## Model View Controller